Crisis services and planning for a crisis

 - Find a recovery college.
 Recovery colleges offer courses about mental health and recovery in a supportive environment.
 You can find local providers on the Mind Recovery Net website.

-It might seem obvious, but talking to the people closest to you about how you would prefer to manage a crisis can be a good way to plan for the future, and even prevent a crisis from happening.
-You don't necessarily need to write anything down for them, although you can do if you both feel it will help you remember what you've agreed.
+Talking to people close to you about how you'd prefer to manage a crisis can be a good way to plan for the future.
+It could be helpful to write down what you've decided, so you both remember what you've said.

-- how they can spot the signs of a crisis
+- how they might help you spot the signs of a crisis

 - how you would like them to help you

-You could also discuss whether your friend of family member might be willing to act as your advocate (see our pages on advocacy for more information).
+You could also discuss whether your friend or family member might feel able to act as your advocate.
+(See our pages on advocacy for more information).

-Luckily I had fantastic support from friends and family or who knows where I would be now!
+Luckily I had fantastic support from friends and family.

-In some situations experiencing a mental health crisis might mean that you become unable to make decisions about your treatment (in legal terms this is called 'losing capacity').
-If you're worried that you may lose capacity to make decisions in the future, you can plan for this with:
+In some situations, experiencing a mental health crisis might mean that you become unable to make decisions about your treatment (in legal terms, this is called losing capacity).

 - what treatment you would prefer